EN

 ABOUT

 The Federspiel style designation is a trademark of the Vinea Wachau winegrowers' association and is used for wines that are rich in nuances and have a strong character.
-This classic dry wine is an ideal accompaniment to food.
-The term "Federsp
+This classic dry wine i

 AWARDS